Squamous cell carcinoma of the lung

 The examination of lymph nodes is important for two reasons.
 First, this information is used to determine the pathologic nodal stage (pN).
 Second, finding cancer cells in a lymph node increases the risk that cancer cells will be found in other parts of the body in the future.
 As a result, your doctor will use this information when deciding if additional treatment such as chemotherapy, radiation therapy, or immunotherapy is required.

-The pathologic stage for squamous cell carcinoma of the lung is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
+The pathologic stage for SCC of the lung is based on the TNM staging system, an internationally recognized system created by the American Joint Committee on Cancer.
 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
-In general, a higher number means more advanced disease and a worse prognosis.
+In general, a higher number means a more advanced disease and a worse prognosis.

 Tumour stage (pT) for squamous cell carcinoma of the lung